WELCOME TO THE SPECIAL EDUCATION DEPARTMENT

-- Co-Facilitation- Special Education teachers collaborate with general education teachers to offer support to students who receive special education services in English/Language Arts-Reading and Math with appropriate accommodations in order to have access to the general curriculum.
+- In-Classroom Support- Special Education teachers collaborate with general education teachers to offer support to students who receive special education services in English/Language Arts-Reading and Math with appropriate accommodations, in order to have access to the general curriculum.

 - Dyslexia Intervention- Students who have been identified as requiring Dyslexia intervention will receive services through monitoring or direct interventions.

 - Resource Classes- We offer specialized classes that support students to bridge gaps from previous years, TEKS that have not been mastered, in order to access the general curriculum.
 The resource classes will not be scheduled for more than 21% of the day.

 - Life Skills for Learning and Living- Our SLL program provides individualized instruction for students with significant cognitive disabilities.
 Instruction focuses on functional skills that prepare our students for real life.

 Our Special Education students are enrolled in electives such as art and music and have physical education as well as health education.
 We want to ensure that all our Special Education students enjoy the least restrictive educational environment.

 Our Special Education Chair, Ms. Ledy Mendez, in collaboration with the Special Education teachers and support staff, takes pride in ensuring that students are given the opportunity of a safe and productive learning environment through services and support.
 As a team, we ensure that the Special Population programs are in compliance with state and federal laws.